 2. Take advantage of Disney’s transport options.

-Conserve your energy for enjoying the attractions by taking maximum advantage of the transportation options within the parks.
+Conserve your energy for enjoying the attractions by taking maximum advantage of the many transportation options within the parks.
 A little bit of planning can help you avoid unnecessary backtracking for missed attractions.
 Look out for trains/boats/shuttles that can transport you from one point to another within the parks.

 3. Look for attractions that you can enjoy.